💌 Love Philly? Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

 The Phillies appear to be leaning into that descriptor.
 After Sunday’s reveal, the Phanatic jumped up on its four-wheeler and attempted unsuccessfully to fly.

-Scientifically speaking, however, birds are descendents of dinosaurs.
+Scientifically speaking, however, birds are descendants of dinosaurs.
 And as part of the new design, the mascot now has a ridge of scales lining the underside of each arm.

 This leads to the conclusion that the Phanatic is best described as an enantiornithean, as noted by Twitter user @historiancole.